Cybervixy/Cybervixy/README.md

 <a href="https://linkedin.com/in/victoriasimonomaojo"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## 🎯 Objective
-As The Cyber Catalyst, I am dedicated to empowering individuals and organizations with practical cybersecurity knowledge and solutions.
-My passion lies in cybersecurity education, malware analysis, and incident response.
-I aim to inspire and protect the digital world through technical expertise and meaningful collaborations.
+I am a passionate cybersecurity professional with expertise in Digital Forensis,  threat intelligence, and incident response.
+My goal is to secure digital environments and help organizations navigate the Dynamic world of cybersecurity.
+With hands-on experience in tools like Autopsy, FTK, Burpsuit, Wireshark, OSINT, I am eager to contribute to a team where I can make a tangible impact and continue to grow my skills.

 ## 🛠️ Skills
 | Skill                                         | Associated Project                                      |